maxborglowe/BattleChip/README.md

 - commands_app.h: Functions used to execute EVE graphics commands, such as drawLine, moveObject, etc.
 - game_engine.h: Zis is where we build ze game.
 - main.c: Main application.
+- graphics. h: Controls the drawing of game objects onto the LCD using commands from previously listed files.